Find Grad Schools

 Master’s Degrees in Individualized Studies

 There are 25 colleges and univerities across the nation that offer a master's degree in individualized studies.
-This degree is more popular with female students, and about 33% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 13.3% of individualized studies graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 31% were from an underrepresented racial-ethnic group.
+Also, 5.1% of individualized studies graduates were international students.

 Education Levels of Individualized Studies Majors